jamilurrahman12/proxmox/README.md

 rm -f /etc/ssh/ssh_host_*
 dpkg-reconfigure openssh-server
 ```
-6. Regenerate Proxmox GUI/cluster certificates
+6. **Regenerate Proxmox GUI/cluster certificates:** It recreates node certs to match the new hostname/IP.

 ```bash
 pvecm updatecerts --force
 systemctl restart pveproxy pvedaemon
 ```

-This recreates node certs to match the new hostname/IP.

 Reboot the node (PVE-2) for the changes to take effect.

-Now, access the PVE-2 in the browser by visiting https://10.10.0.20:8006 and Reissue the certificate, if necessary.
+Now, access the PVE-2 in the browser by visiting https://10.10.0.20:8006

 *** Repeat the same steps above for PVE-3 and, finally, power on PVE-1.